-What time do Canelo vs GGG ring walks start this weekend?
+What time do Canelo vs GGG ring walks start tonight?

 Austin Williams vs Kieron Conway (middleweight)

-Diego Pacheco vs Enrique Collazo (super-middleweight)
+Diego Pacheco def.
+Enrique Collazo via fifth-round TKO (2:29)

-Marc Castro vs Kevin Montiel Mendoza (lightweight)
+Marc Castro def.
+Kevin Montiel Mendoza via fifth-round KO (1:40)

-Anthony Herrera vs Delvin McKinley (bantamweight)
+Anthony Herrera def.
+Delvin McKinley via technical decision (accidental headbutt, Round 6)

 Register for free to continue reading